-The Department of Neurology at The Pauline Braathen Neurological Center features a multi-disciplinary approach to the diagnosis and treatment of patients with Alzheimer’s disease and other dementias.
-Our specialty trained team includes neurologists, neuropsychologists, and research coordinators.
+The Department of Neurology at Cleveland Clinic Florida's Pauline Braathen Neurological Center, Cleveland Clinic Martin Health and Cleveland Clinic Indian River Hospital - features a multidisciplinary approach to the diagnosis and treatment of patients with Alzheimer’s disease and other, dementias.
+Our specially trained team includes neurologists, neuropsychologists, and research coordinators.
 The team collaborates to provide every patient with an individualized treatment plan.
 The plan is tailored to each patient and may include recommendations for medications, physical exercise, diet, cognitive rehabilitation, psychiatric treatment, participation in clinical trials and family support.
 With comprehensive testing, our expert team can diagnose probable dementias with almost 90% accuracy.

 What We Treat